snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 ```

 Because our CodeBuild should be able to upload Images to the ECR, we give the
-according rights here.
-The CodeBuild also needs rights to access the S3 Bucket,
+according permissions here.
+The CodeBuild also needs permissions to access the
-to download the artifact from the Source (GitHub).
-Otherwise the Codebuild
+S3 Bucket, to download the artifact from the Source (GitHub).
+Otherwise the
-wouldn't be able to access the downloaded source code of GitHub and therefeore
+Codebuild wouldn't be able to access the downloaded source code of GitHub and
-couldn't create the Docker Image.
+therefeore couldn't create the Docker Image.

 Now we are able to create the Codebuild project like this: